Paros

 • The Archaeological Museum of Paros.
 The museum has exhibits from the island’s monuments, such as the Sanctuary of Asklepios, Pythios Apollonas, and Delion.

 • The marble quarries at Maráthi.
-The famous Parian marble was once extracted from these quarries.
-They were operated from the 3rd millennium BC to the 19th century.
+People once extracted the famous Parian marble from these quarries.
+People operated them from the 3rd millennium BC to the 19th century.
 You can still visit the well-preserved mining galleries and the remains of 19th-century industrial buildings.

 • Windsurf.
 The beaches on the southeastern side, such as Golden Beach and New Golden Beach, are famous for windsurfing and kitesurfing.